The Kettlebell Swing – Introduction

 Swinging the weight up until the arms are vertical ensures that each rep is the same, making them easier to judge and quantify.

-However, raising the weight so high will increase stress on the lower back, which could lead to injury.
+However, raising the kettlebell overhead so high will increase stress on the lower back, which could lead to injury.

 The increased range of movement also means you won’t be able to lift as much weight.